Hamburger Cross Icon

 augment

-For each existing Lunar component, fetches catalog-info.yaml from the component's GitHub repo via the Contents API, parses it (supports multi-document YAML), picks the matching Component entity, and writes its owner, domain, and tags to .components["$LUNAR_COMPONENT_ID"] in the Catalog JSON.
+from the component's GitHub repo via the Contents API, parses it (supports multi-document YAML), picks the matching Component entity, and writes its owner, domain, tags, and selected annotation-sourced meta to .components["$LUNAR_COMPONENT_ID"] in the Catalog JSON.
 Repos with no catalog-info.yaml, an unparseable file, or no matching Component are skipped silently.
+Runs on a fixed cadence regardless of repo activity — pair with augment-on-commit (below) for updates the moment a repo's catalog-info.yaml changes instead of at the next cron.

 Schedule: 0 3 * * *